 Requirements of the Cuba visa

 There are various requirements attached to the Cuba visa.
-For example, the visa is valid for a maximum of 30 days.
+For example, the visa is valid for a maximum of 90 days.
 It does not matter when you arrive in Cuba, because the validity of the visa does not start until the moment of arrival.
 However, when you arrive in Cuba, you must be in possession of a passport that is valid for at least seven months.
-Once you arrive in Cuba, it is possible to extend the visa by 30 days, so that you can stay in the country for a total of 60 days.
+Once you arrive in Cuba, it is possible to extend the visa by 90 days, which allows you to stay in the country for a total of 180 days.

 In addition to the passport requirements, there are a number of other requirements.
 For example, you are not allowed to work in Cuba with a tourist visa.
 If you arrive in Cuba by cruise ship, or if you fly to Cuba from the United States, you will need a special pink visa (the normal visa is green).